jdvin/telepath/README.md

         - mbs are n_mb neu-text pairs
         - texts are swapped between devices
             - can just be indexes into the precomputed text emb matrix
+- [ ] Contrastive data handling
+    - we have multiple presentations per object, but we cannot have two presentations of the same objects be in the same batch.
 - [ ] new val metrics
     - accuracy @ n
 - [ ] add THINGS-EEG data (50ms)